maywu4/javascript_project/README.md

-Functionality & MVPs
+# Functionality & MVPs
-In To Spend or Not to Spend, users will be able to:
+## In To Spend or Not to Spend, users can:
- - enter an amount to watch
+ * enter an amount to watch grow
- - select points in the line graph and it will show time and new amount
+ * select points in the line graph and it will show time passed and new amount
- - unselect a specific investment type in the graph legend to hide the line
+ * unselect a specific investment type in the graph legend to hide the line

- In addition, this project will include:
+## In addition, this project will include:
- - instructions on how to use the project
+ * instructions on how to use the project
- - links of resources to find more information about a specific investment type
+ * links of resources to find more information about a specific investment type
- - links to financial investment companies to learn more
+ * links to financial investment companies to learn more

  Overview